Introduction to Data Breach

 What is Data Breach?

-It is an act or process in which some unauthorized person or resource tries to access someone’s else data without concerned of the latter.
+It is an act or process in which some unauthorized person or resource tries to access someone’s else data without concern of the latter.
 It is simply a security incident in which data is accessed using unauthorized means.
 There may be different intuitions for accessing such data without authorization.

 Definition: According to the Wikipedia, It is defined as “A data breach is a security incident in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.”
-It may involve financial information such as credit card or bank details or may be other forms of sensitive data.
+It may involve financial information such as credit card or bank details or maybe other forms of sensitive data.

 Now, let us move to our new topic, which is: